-You are to write annotations of 375 words each (1500 words total) based on four academic sources (journal articles or book chapters) of your choice.
-You cannot use any of the set readings, including any of the Welch et al. (2018) chapters.
+You are to write annotations of 375 words each (1500 words total, not including reference list entries) based on four academic sources (journal articles or book chapters) of your choice.
+You cannot use any of the set readings, including any of the textbook chapters.